 Improving Treatment of Canine Blastomycosis through Therapeutic Drug Monitoring

 Itraconazole is an antifungal drug and is the drug of choice for treating blastomycosis in dogs.
 Although it is generally effective, blood levels of itraconazole vary significantly from dog to dog.
 If drug levels are too low, then the infection may not be cleared and, if drug levels are too high, serious side effects can occur.
 One way to overcome this problem is therapeutic drug monitoring, which means measuring drug blood levels and adjusting the drug dose to achieve ideal blood concentrations.
 Therapeutic drug monitoring is available for itraconazole in dogs.
 However, it is not used consistently because we don’t know how frequently it should be performed.
-Therefore, the purpose of this study is to establish a protocol for itraconazole therapeutic drug monitoring in dogs.
+Therefore, the research aim of the AKC Canine Health Founation Grant #3147 is to establish a protocol for itraconazole therapeutic drug monitoring in dogs.

 • At least 6 months of age

 • Diagnosis of blastomycosis (see eligibility diagnostics)

 • Clinically stable (e.g., not in respiratory distress, not rapidly progressive)

 • If antifungal therapy has been started, must be on it for LESS THAN 2 weeks.